codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m on a whiskey diet.
-I’ve lost three days already.
+Why is no one friends with Dracula?
+Because he's a pain in the neck.

 ## Daily Trivia

-What was the first commerically available computer processor?
+What amount of bits commonly equals one byte?
- 1. TMS 1000
+ 1. 8
- 2. AMD AM386
+ 2. 1
- 3. Intel 4004
+ 3. 64
- 4. Intel 486SX
+ 4. 2

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  8
 </details>